Radical Hope #1 Everything, All at Once

 The situation is hopeless.
 Let's start.

-People no longer trust evidence-based sources – science, governments, institutions that once held authority.
-Politicians increasingly get away with sharing fake news that create false narratives.
-Online platforms amplify misinformation, and many of us now receive news only from within our digital bubbles, each echo chamber reinforcing what we already believe.
+What strikes me as perhaps the deepest wound is this: we've lost the shared ground from which to think together about what's real.
+People no longer trust evidence-based sources — science, governments, institutions that once held authority.
+Online platforms amplify misinformation.
+Many of us now receive news only from within our digital bubbles, each echo chamber reinforcing what we already believe.
 And perhaps most fundamentally, identity now shapes belief more than facts ever could.

 This collapse of shared truth deepens the polycrisis in ways that make coordinated action nearly impossible.
-For example, when someone doubts climate science, they're less likely to support policies that reduce emissions or accept the difficult trade-offs required.
-Powerful actors understand this – they exploit the scepticism, delay action, profit from confusion.
+Powerful actors understand this — they exploit the scepticism, delay action, profit from confusion.
 The feedback loop tightens.
 Weakened trust reduces climate action.
 Worsening impacts erode trust further.
 Each turn makes the polycrisis harder to navigate, harder to name, harder to meet with anything resembling collective wisdom.

 We're not just facing environmental breakdown.